 Photographing Alien was for me a unique and challenging experience, but also a stimulating one.
 The audiences seem to be responding to the film as we had hoped they would, and I’m quite pleased with the result.

-You'll find director Ridley Scott's take on the complex production here.
+Read director Ridley Scott’s personal take on this complex production here.

 Alien was selected as one of the ASC 100 Milestone Films in Cinematography of the 20th Century.